Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 Acknowledgements:
 - First of all, to Amber and GROMACS developers.
 Without their incredible and hard work, gmx_MMPBSA would not exist.
 - Jason Swails (Amber developer and [ParmEd](https://github.com/ParmEd/ParmEd) principal developer) for his continuous support on ParmEd issues.
+- Dr. Hymavathi Veeravarapu for helping with the introductory video for gmx_MMPBSA.
 - To the Open Source license of the [JetBrains](https://www.jetbrains.com) programs.
 - To the [Sourcery](https://sourcery.ai/invite/gndRrjlo) team for supporting us with the [Pro version](https://sourcery.ai/pro/).
 - To all researchers that help improving gmx_MMPBSA with comments, feedback, and bug reports.